Distributor Legal Center

 Preamble

 This Main Services Agreement (“MSA”) governs the provision and use of the Services.
-Supplier agrees to be bound by the MSA by executing an Order Form with Choco referencing this MSA or by accessing or making use of the Free Services.
-Capitalised terms not otherwise defined in the MSA will have the respective meanings assigned to them elsewhere in the Agreement.
+Distributor agrees to be bound by the MSA by either executing an Order Form which incorporates the MSA or by accessing and/or making use of the Free Services (as defined in section 1.3 below).
+Capitalised terms not otherwise defined in the MSA shall have the meaning assigned to them elsewhere in the Agreement.

-THEREFORE, in consideration of the foregoing, Choco and Supplier (hereinafter each a "Party" and collectively the "Parties") agree as follows:
+THEREFORE, in consideration of the foregoing, Choco and Distributor (each a "Party" and collectively the "Parties") agree as follows:

 1 Scope of the Services

 1.1 Access to Cloud Service.
-Choco hereby grants Supplier a non-exclusive, non-transferable, non-sublicensable right to access and use the Cloud Service during the term of the Agreement, solely for its own business operations and in accordance with the terms and conditions of the Agreement.
-Supplier is responsible for arranging the necessary equipment and the Internet connection to be able to use the Cloud Service.
-Supplier will have no right to any specific design or specific functionalities beyond the scope of the Cloud Service agreed in the Order Form.
+Choco hereby grants Distributor a non-exclusive, non-transferable, non-sublicensable right to access and use the Cloud Service during the term of the Agreement, solely for its own business operations and in accordance with the terms and conditions of the Agreement.
+Distributor is responsible for arranging the necessary equipment and the internet connection to use the Cloud Service.
+Distributor will have no right to any specific design or specific functionalities beyond the scope of the Cloud Service agreed in the Order Form.

 1.6 Modifications.
-Choco reserves the right to enhance, change or discontinue any and all features of the Cloud Service, or introduce new features or Services at any time.
-If any such changes materially limit the features of the Cloud Service, Choco shall provide Supplier with advanced notice thereof.
-Supplier's continued use of the Cloud Service after being notified constitutes acceptance of those changes.
-In case of an objection by Supplier before such changes enter into force, Choco may terminate the Agreement or offer Supplier a reasonable remedy at its own discretion.
+Choco reserves the right to enhance, change or discontinue any and all features of the Cloud Service or introduce new features or Services at any time.
+If any such changes materially limit the features of the Cloud Service, Choco shall provide Distributor with advanced notice thereof.
+Distributor's continued use of the Cloud Service after being notified constitutes acceptance of those changes.
+In case of an objection by Distributor before such changes enter into force, Choco may terminate the Agreement or offer Distributor a reasonable remedy at its own discretion.

 1.7 Third Party Components.
 Certain components of the Cloud Service may be provided through third party services.
-Any such components that Supplier could recognize as being subject to third-party rights, including open-source licences, will be subject to applicable third party and open-source software licences.
+Any such components that Distributor could recognize as being subject to third-party rights, including open-source licences, will be subject to applicable third party and open-source software licences.
 Above all, any components that Choco discloses as third-party content in the Agreement, in the Cloud Service or in any Choco policies will be deemed recognizable within the meaning of the previous sentence.
-Supplier agrees that availability of the Cloud Service or certain features may be dependent on the corresponding availability of the third-party services.
+Distributor agrees that availability of the Cloud Service or certain features may be dependent on the corresponding availability of the third-party services.
 Choco is not responsible for any interruptions or issues with the Cloud Service caused by the third-party components.
+The maps functionality on the Cloud Service is provided through Google Maps as a third party component.
+By making use of the Cloud Service and the maps functionality, Distributor agrees to be bound by Google's Terms of Service including Google Privacy Policy.

 1.8 AI-powered Services.
-The Cloud Service may encompass functionalities that are powered by artificial intelligence (the “AI”).
-Supplier will retain ownership over the input it provides and the output generated by AI based on the input, both of which shall constitute Supplier Data (as defined below).
+The Cloud Service may encompass functionalities that are powered by artificial intelligence (“AI”).
+Distributor will retain ownership over the input it provides and the output generated by AI based on the input, both of which shall constitute Distributor Data (as defined in section 3.1 below).
 Choco does not guarantee the accuracy, completeness and reliability of the output generated by AI and, to the extent permitted by law, disclaims all warranties and liability for such output.
-To the extent such full exclusion of liability is not enforceable, Choco’s (including its legal representatives’, employees’, agents’ and Vicarious Agents’) aggregate liability shall be limited to £1000 (one thousand pounds).
-Output generated by AI may not be unique to Supplier and it does not represent Choco’s views.
-Supplier undertakes to comply with the fair use policies of Choco’s third party service providers when using AI-powered functionalities, available here.
-In the event of a conflict between this section and the rest of the Agreement, this section shall take precedence.
+To the extent such full exclusion of liability is not enforceable, Choco’s (including its legal representatives’, employees’, agents’ and Vicarious Agents’) aggregate liability shall be limited to £1,000 (one thousand pounds).
+Output generated by AI may not be unique to Distributor and it does not represent Choco’s views.
+Distributor undertakes to comply with the fair use policies of Choco’s third party service providers when using AI-powered functionalities.
+In the event of a conflict between this section 1.8 and the rest of the Agreement, this section 1.8 shall take precedence.

 2 Access and Use of Cloud Service

 2.2 Use Restrictions.
-Supplier shall use the Cloud Services only for offering products that address food and hotel industry needs and comply with all laws applicable to its access and use of the Cloud Service.
-Supplier shall not (a) reproduce, copy, modify, adapt, or create derivative works, reverse engineer, decompile or engage in any action with the attempt to obtain the source code of the Cloud Service (except as permitted by mandatory law); (b) sublicense, sell, rent, distribute, transfer or provide a third party access to the Cloud Service or otherwise allow the use of the Cloud Service for the benefit of any third party; (c) engage in any conduct that interferes with or threatens the security, integrity or performance of the Cloud Service including any related systems; (d) send any malicious code (e.g., viruses, worms, Trojan horses or other malware) through Cloud Service; (e) attempt to interfere with or otherwise circumvent any security measures, authentication mechanisms or any functional restrictions on the Cloud Service intended to limit its use; (f) use the Cloud Service in order to build a product or service which competes with the Cloud Service; (g) use any software, devices, robots or any other means to scrape data from the Cloud Service; (h) use the Cloud Service for fraudulent purposes; (i) make unfair use of the Cloud Service or (j) use the Cloud Service to send unsolicited commercial communications.
+Distributor shall not (a) reproduce, copy, modify, adapt, create derivative works, reverse engineer, decompile or engage in any action with the attempt to obtain the source code of the Cloud Service (except as permitted by mandatory law); (b) sublicense, sell, rent, distribute, transfer or provide a third party access to the Cloud Service or otherwise allow the use of the Cloud Service for the benefit of any third party; (c) engage in any conduct that interferes with or threatens the security, integrity or performance of the Cloud Service, including any related systems; (d) send any malicious code (e.g., viruses, worms, Trojan horses or other malware) through Cloud Service; (e) attempt to interfere with or otherwise circumvent any security measures, authentication mechanisms or any functional restrictions on the Cloud Service intended to limit its use; (f) use the Cloud Service in order to build a product or service which competes with the Cloud Service; (g) use any software, devices, robots or any other means to scrape data from the Cloud Service; (h) use the Cloud Service for fraudulent purposes; (i) make unfair use of the Cloud Service or (j) use the Cloud Service to send unsolicited commercial communications.
+If the Cloud Service allows Distributor to modify a Customer’s order or place orders on a Customer’s behalf, Distributor agrees to do so only with the clear instructions or explicit consent of the relevant Customer.

 2.3 The relationship with the Customers.
-Supplier is solely responsible for its use of the Cloud Service, such as for the contact it establishes with other companies, all communications sent via or in connection with the Cloud Service, the content and availability of the products and for the proper management of orders.
+Distributor is solely responsible for its use of the Services, such as for the contact it establishes with other companies, all communications sent via or in connection with the Cloud Service, the content and availability of the products and for the proper management of orders.
 By making the Cloud Service available, Choco merely provides the infrastructure for placing and managing orders and for communication.
-Choco itself will not directly or indirectly become a party to the relationship between Supplier and the restaurants who are placing orders from Supplier (the “Customer(s)”).
-Each order (individual sale and purchase of products) shall be concluded solely between Supplier and the relevant Customer.
-Choco will have no liability whatsoever with regard to the performance of those orders and shall not be a party to disputes of any kind between Supplier and its Customers (such as disputes relating to incorrect deliveries or late payments).
-Supplier is solely responsible for its relationship and communication with its Customers and with other users of the Cloud Service and for the proper management of orders.
+Choco itself will not directly or indirectly become a party to the relationship between Distributor and the restaurants or other market participants who place orders with Distributor (“Customer(s)”).
+Each order (individual sale and purchase of products) shall be concluded solely between Distributor and the relevant Customer.
+Choco will have no liability whatsoever with regard to the performance of those orders and shall not be a party to disputes of any kind between Distributor and its Customers (such as disputes relating to incorrect deliveries or late payments).
+Distributor is solely responsible for the proper management of orders, and for its relationship and communication with its Customers and with any other third parties that it may engage with using the Cloud Service.

-3.1 Supplier Data.
-Supplier shall retain all right, title and interest in and to information, images, texts, data, files, Supplier Deliverables and other materials that is transmitted, submitted or otherwise made available by or on behalf of Supplier to Choco in the course of Supplier's access and use the Services (the "Supplier Data").
-Supplier grants Choco a non-exclusive, royalty-free, perpetual and worldwide licence to collect, process, reproduce, modify, host, store, disclose, display and perform all necessary acts on the Supplier Data for the purposes of operating the Cloud Service and providing the Services to Supplier.
-In particular, Choco shall be entitled to collect and use the Supplier Data about Supplier’s use of the Cloud Service for internal research, security, analytics and reporting purposes and for developing and improving its Services.
-Choco shall retain all rights in the aggregated information derived from such practices and may use it at its own discretion during and after the term of this Agreement without being subject to any limitations (such as for distributing insights and reports), to the extent it does not identify Supplier, its Customers or any person.
-Choco may sublicense or transfer the rights granted herein to its Vicarious Agents for the purposes of this Agreement.
+3.1 Distributor Data.
+Distributor shall retain all right, title and interest in and to information, images, texts, data, files, Distributor Deliverables and other materials that are transmitted or submitted by or on behalf of Distributor to Choco in the course of Distributor's access and use the Services ("Distributor Data").
+Distributor shall solely be responsible for the Distributor Data and shall ensure its accuracy, integrity and reliability throughout the term of the Agreement.
+Distributor grants Choco a non-exclusive, royalty-free, perpetual and worldwide licence to collect, process, reproduce, modify, host, store, disclose, display and perform all necessary acts on the Distributor Data for the purposes of operating the Cloud Service and providing the Services to Distributor.
+Distributor agrees that Choco may collect, analyze and use information about Distributor’s use of the Services (“Usage Data”) and Distributor Data internally for research, security, analytics purposes and for improving its Services.
+Choco shall be entitled to create aggregated and/or de-identified information derived from User Data and Distributor Data and use such information at its own discretion without being subject to any limitations, to the extent it does not identify Distributor, its Customers or any person.
+Choco may sublicense or transfer the rights granted herein to its Vicarious Agents.

 3.3 Removal.
-Choco is not obliged to monitor the Supplier Data but reserves the right to do so at its own discretion.
-Choco may, without prior notice, remove or disable access to any Supplier Data (including the products offered via the Cloud Service) (i) if it violates the Agreement including Choco policies made available to Supplier, (ii) if it constitutes illegal content such as illegal hate speech, terrorist content, unlawful discriminatory content, or any content that the applicable laws render illegal or (iii) if it is likely to give rise to complaints by third parties or other Choco customers.
-Due account of the fundamental rights and freedoms and legitimate interests of all parties involved will be taken when making decisions about removal of the Supplier Data.
-Choco will comply with binding orders of courts and supervisory authorities to remove any illegal Supplier Data from the Cloud Service.
+Choco is not obliged to monitor the Distributor Data but reserves the right to do so at its own discretion.
+Choco may, without prior notice, remove or disable access to any Distributor Data (including the products offered via the Cloud Service) if (i) it violates the Agreement including Choco policies made available to Distributor, (ii) it constitutes illegal content such as illegal hate speech, terrorist content, unlawful discriminatory content, or any content that the applicable laws render illegal or (iii) it is likely to give rise to complaints by third parties or other Choco customers.
+Due account of the fundamental rights and freedoms and legitimate interests of all parties involved will be taken when making decisions about removal of the Distributor Data.
+Choco will comply with binding orders of courts and supervisory authorities to remove any illegal Distributor Data from the Cloud Service.

 3.4 Backup.
-Choco will use commercially reasonable efforts to ensure integrity and availability of the Supplier Data.
-Notwithstanding the foregoing Supplier shall be solely responsible for the Supplier Data and shall take back-ups on a regular basis and commensurately with the risk.
+Choco will use commercially reasonable efforts to ensure integrity and availability of the Distributor Data.
+Notwithstanding the foregoing Distributor shall be solely responsible for the Distributor Data and shall take back-ups on a regular basis and commensurately with the risk.

-3.5 Supplier Indemnity.
-Supplier shall indemnify and hold Choco, its employees, representatives, Vicarious Agents harmless from and against any claims, losses, liabilities, damages and expenses (including reasonable attorneys’ fees) asserted against them by a third party arising out of (i) Supplier's (including its Authorised Users’) use of the Services, (ii) the Supplier Data, (iii) performance of orders submitted to the Supplier, or (iv) Supplier’s (including its Authorised Users’) violation of applicable laws.
-Choco shall notify Supplier without undue delay about any claims asserted by third parties and shall, upon request, provide the information and documents required for the defence.
-Moreover, Choco at its own discretion will either surrender the right of defence to Supplier or undertake such defence in consultation with Supplier.
-In particular, Choco shall neither acknowledge nor dispute any claims asserted by third parties without consulting with Supplier, except where Supplier has not responded to Choco's notification of the claim within a reasonable time period.
+3.5 Distributor Indemnity.
+Distributor shall indemnify and hold Choco, its employees, representatives and Vicarious Agents harmless from and against any claims, losses, liabilities, damages and expenses (including reasonable attorneys’ fees) asserted against them by a third party arising out of (i) Distributor's (including its Authorised Users’) use of the Services, (ii) the Distributor Data, (iii) performance of orders submitted to the Distributor, or (iv) Distributor’s (including its Authorised Users’) violation of applicable laws.
+Choco shall notify Distributor without undue delay about any claims asserted by third parties and shall, upon request, provide the information and documents required for the defence.
+Moreover, Choco at its own discretion will either surrender the right of defence to Distributor or undertake such defence in consultation with Distributor.
+In particular, Choco shall neither acknowledge nor dispute any claims asserted by third parties without consulting with Distributor, except where Distributor has not responded to Choco's notification of the claim within a reasonable time period.

 4.2 Payment.
-Unless expressly agreed otherwise in the Order Form, the Fees shall be invoiced monthly in arrears and all invoiced amounts shall be due within two weeks of the date on the invoice and paid by direct debit.
+If the Parties agree on a monthly Implementation Fee, the Implementation Fee shall be payable at the beginning of each month of the Implementation Phase up to the maximum duration set forth in section 4.1 above.
+If the Parties agree on a one-time Implementation Fee, the Implementation Fee shall be payable at the Effective Date (as defined in section 9.1 below).
+The Subscription Fee shall be payable on the Subscription Start Date (as defined in section 9.1 below) and at the beginning of each subsequent month of the Subscription Term (as defined in section 9.1 below).
+Unless expressly agreed otherwise in the Order Form, all invoiced amounts shall be due within two weeks of the date on the invoice and paid by direct debit.
 In case of late payment, Choco reserves the right to charge interest on the overdue amount at a rate of 4% per annum above the Bank of England base rate but at the rate of 4% per annum for any period during which that base rate is below 0% (such interest being deemed to accrue from day to day and being compounded on the last day of each calendar month) from the due date to the date of actual payment.

 4.3 Taxes.
-The Fees are exclusive of taxes and Supplier shall be responsible for the taxes associated with the purchase of the Services.
-The applicable value added tax or other applicable taxes will be charged at the statutory rate to Supplier.
+The Fees are exclusive of taxes and Distributor shall be responsible for the taxes associated with the purchase of the Services.
+The applicable value added tax or other applicable taxes will be charged at the statutory rate to Distributor.

 5 Intellectual Property

 5.1 Reservation of Rights.
-Supplier acknowledges and agrees that Choco and/or its licensors own or otherwise have all the necessary intellectual property rights in the Cloud Service, Choco Deliverables and any improvements or modifications to the foregoing.
-Supplier does not have any rights in or to the Cloud Service and the Choco Deliverables, except for the limited express rights granted in this Agreement.
+Distributor acknowledges and agrees that Choco and/or its licensors own or otherwise have all the necessary intellectual property rights in the Cloud Service, Choco Deliverables, any improvements or modifications to the foregoing.
+Distributor does not have any rights in or to the Cloud Service and the Choco Deliverables, except for the limited express rights granted in this Agreement.
 The term Cloud Service includes any systems, programs, application programming interfaces or Integrations developed by or on behalf of Choco.
+In addition, Choco reserves all right, title, interest and ownership over aggregated and/or de-identified information derived from User Data and Customer Data.

 5.2 Feedback.
-Supplier allows Choco to use, copy, disclose and exploit any suggestions and other feedback provided by Supplier and its Authorised Users freely in order to improve and enhance the Services and for development of other services in any manner without any obligation, royalty, attribution or restriction based on intellectual property rights or otherwise.
+Distributor allows Choco to use, copy, disclose and exploit any suggestions and other feedback provided by Distributor and its Authorised Users freely in order to improve and enhance the Services and for development of other services in any manner without any obligation, royalty, attribution or restriction based on intellectual property rights or otherwise.

 5.3 Trademark License.
-Supplier grants Choco a non-exclusive, worldwide licence to use Supplier's trademarks for operating the Cloud Service and for the performance of the Agreement.
-Choco shall be specifically entitled to display the trademark on Supplier's supplier profile and to grant sublicenses to its Vicarious Agents to the extent necessary for the performance of the Agreement.
+Distributor grants Choco a non-exclusive, worldwide licence to use Distributor's trademarks for operating the Cloud Service and for the performance of the Agreement.
+Choco shall be specifically entitled to display the trademark on Distributor's Distributor profile and to grant sublicenses to its Vicarious Agents to the extent necessary for the performance of the Agreement.
 Otherwise, the right of use may not be transferred or assigned.

 5.4 Customer Reference.
-Choco may use Supplier’s name and logo in its marketing materials, presentations and similar communications to refer to Supplier as a customer.
-Supplier may revoke this consent any time by giving prior written notice.
+Choco may use Distributor’s name and logo in its marketing materials, presentations and similar communications to refer to Distributor as a customer.
+Distributor may revoke this consent any time by giving prior written notice.

 6 Confidentiality